hanegraaff/stock-advisor-software/README.md

 # Securities Recommendation Service
 ![Security Recommendation Service Design](doc/recommendation-service.png)

-The Securities Recommendation service is a component of the Stock Advisor system that generates monthly US Equities recommendations using a market sentiment algorithm that ranks stocks the level of analyst target price agreement.
+The Securities Recommendation service is a component of the Stock Advisor system that generates monthly US Equities recommendations using a market sentiment algorithm that ranks stocks based on the level of analyst target price agreement.
 It is based on the findings of paper like these:

 |Paper|Author(s)|
 |--|--|